 The chorus, like the two arias, begins with a militantly major ritornello theme recalling the two oboes.
 One oddity about this cantata is that this and the first aria are both in 3/8 time, a sign that Bach had deliberately set out to exploit the physical and psychological impact of the dance, clearly appropriate to a cantata of celebration be it secular or spiritual.
 In fact the rising scales and hornpipe-like rhythm of the chorus remind one strongly of the bass aria from C 66 heard the previous day and both movements, in general terms, are about the raising to heaven of songs of gratitude in return for Christ′s comfort and compassion.
-In a sense they could be interchangeable and so it is hardly surprising that they have marked similarities.
+In a sense the meanings could be interchangeable and so it is hardly surprising that they have marked musical similarities.
 Even so, it is unusual to find Bach repeating himself in this way and particularly in works presented on, if not originally composed for, consecutive days.

 Extract from C 66/3 followed by that from C 134/6.